A Guide to Celebrating International Day for Disaster Risk Reduction at Work

 What is the International Day for Disaster Risk Reduction?

-The International Day for Disaster Risk Reduction is an initiative by the United Nations Office for Disaster Risk Reduction (UN DRR) to better inform the public on disaster risk reduction and mitigation procedures.
+The International Day for Disaster Risk Reduction (IDDRR), led by the UN Office for Disaster Risk Reduction (UNDRR), is a global initiative for informing the public about disaster risk reduction and mitigation procedures.
 It’s celebrated every year on October 13 with different themes to acknowledge the progress made in reducing disaster risks and losses in lives, livelihoods, and health, aligned with the Sendai Framework for Disaster Risk Reduction.

 History

 In 2009, it was renamed to the International Day for Disaster Risk Reduction to encompass a broader range of risks.
 No longer focusing on natural disasters, the UN called for organizations to also look into disasters exacerbated by human activities and climate change in their efforts to celebrate.
-After, the Third UN World Conference on Disaster Risk Reduction in Sendai, Japan in 2015 resulted in the adoption of the Sendai Framework for Disaster Risk Reduction 2015-2030, which set global targets for reducing disaster risks and enhancing resilience.
+Then, in 2015,, the Third UN World Conference on Disaster Risk Reduction in Sendai, Japan, resulted in the adoption of the Sendai Framework for Disaster Risk Reduction 2015-2030, which sets global targets for reducing disaster risks and enhancing resilience.

 Why is it Celebrated

-• To provide more insights on the need for proactive measures to mitigate the impacts of disasters on communities and nations.
+• To provide more insights into the need for proactive measures to mitigate the impacts of disasters on communities and nations.

 • To encourage more active and engaging participation from individuals, communities, and governments in building disaster-resilient societies.